 A high gross profit margin generally indicates you’re making money on a product, whereas a low margin means your sale price is not much higher than the cost.
 But it’s important to remember that while these figures are a useful reference, margins vary widely by industry and company size.

-1. The maximum payment period on purchases is 54 calendar days on The Business Gold and Platinum Charge Cards and 42 calendar days on the Business Basic Charge Card, it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
+1. The maximum payment period on purchases is 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
+If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Business Basic Card.